Skip to main content

 Choose your template

-In the project creation dialog, you’ll see three options under Tech Stack: Streamlit, HTML + Python, and None.
+In the project creation dialog, you’ll see four options: Web App / Website, Streamlit, Anything, and Import from GitHub.
 Click the one you want.

 3